openfaas/faas-netes/chart/openfaas/README.md

 ### Scale-up from zero (on by default)

 Scaling up from zero replicas is enabled by default, to turn it off set `scaleFromZero` to `false` in the helm chart options for the `gateway` component.
+There is very little reason to turn this setting off.

 ```sh
 --set gateway.scaleFromZero=true/false